Godarck/PipBoy-CYD-Project/README.md

 * ======== Boards: ========

-  ESP32 by Espressif Systems 3.3.7
+  ESP32 by Espressif Systems          ver 3.3.7

 * ======== Libraries: ========

-RTClib версии 2.1.4
+  RTClib by Adafruit                    ver 2.1.4

-Timezone Library by Jack Christensen  версии 1.2.6
+  Timezone Library by Jack Christensen  ver 1.2.6

-ESP8266Audio версии 2.4.1
+  ESP8266Audio by Early F.Philhover     ver 2.4.1

-Time версии 1.6.1 by Michael Margolis
+  Time by Michael Margolis              ver 1.6.1

-Audio   Arduino library
+  ArduinoJson by Benoit Blanchon        ver 7.4.3

+  TFT_eSPI by Boodmer                   ver 2.5.43

+  Adafruit BusIO by Adafruit            ver 1.17.4

 * ======== Configure: ========

   Config in config.h

   PERSON_NAME - Name in main screen

   DEBUGFLAG - if you need debug.
 Set flag true for first run.
 Use Serial monitor to watch Debug information.

   GMT_SET - to set GMT region for clock

   Default Password for WiFI in var StandartWiFiPass in main *.ino file  (only for first use)

   Default folder from SD card for mp3 in RadioModule.cpp  (only for first use)

 * ======== Components =========

   CYD: 2.4 inch ESP32-2432S024R with Resistive Touch (Only Type-C USB connector, RGB LED in front near display.)

   RTC + EEPROM: Tyni RTC I2C module DS1307

   Connectors: JST 1.25 4-pin - for I2C bus

   JST 1.25 2-pin (2 pcs) - for speaker and battery

 For the watch to work, a module with flash memory is required (the module must have two 8-pin chips) or a separate I2C flash memory card.